 On the 17th of October each year, we come together to demonstrate the strong bonds of solidarity between people living in poverty and people from all walks of life, and our commitment to work together to overcome extreme poverty and abuse of human rights through our individual and shared commitments and action.
 The International Day for the Eradication of Poverty intends to promote dialogue and understanding between people living in poverty and their communities, and society at large.
 All around the world, people from different backgrounds come together to participate in the movement towards ending poverty, the first goal of the UN Global Goals.
-The International 17 October Committee in discussions with the United Nations in New York has chosen as the global theme for this year’s UN End Poverty day “Dignity for all in Practice: the commitments we make together for social justice, peace and the planet”.
+The United Nations in New York has announced the theme of this year’s 17th October End Poverty Day Commemoration to be ‘Putting Dignity in Practice for All – Decent Work and Social Protection’.

 Following consultations with people in poverty and those who support them, the Irish 17 October Committee has adapted this theme in the context of Ireland to be;

 ‘Let Dignity Be Our Compass: Working Together Towards Change’.

 This theme was inspired by the international theme and in particular the end of the international concept note which says we should use dignity as the compass to ensure human rights and social justice are at the heart of national and global decision making.
 We are using dignity as a guide point to achieving these four markers of equality set out on the next page.
 We adapted the idea of ‘work’ to mean ‘working together for change’.
 The idea of work can mean different things to different people, and we must ensure the inclusion of everyone when creating change.
 This moral compass, with its four axes, highlights four relevant and inter-connected issues identified by people with direct experience of poverty as being of critical importance for Irish society in order to achieve the full realisation of human rights,equality and social justice envisaged by the founders of our State.